New men

-New men is a term referring to various groups of the socially upwardly mobile in England during the House of Lancaster, House of York and Tudor periods.
-The term may refer to the new aristocracy, or the enriched gentry.
-It is used by some historians when referring to middle class professionals who held important positions in government, most notably during the reign of Henry VII.
+New Men is a term referring to various upwardly mobile groups in premodern England, particularly under the dynasties of Lancaster, York and Tudor (1399–1603).
+The term may refer to new aristocracy, enriched gentry, or middle-class professionals who held important positions in government, most notably during the reign of Henry VII.

-In the late Middle Ages social mobility was not generally seen as a good thing, and could be regarded as dangerous to the social order.
-There had always been social mobility, as the economy expanded continuously, but much of it was in the church, which was more acceptable.
-In the 15th century the heavy losses from the Wars of the Roses at the top of society, followed in the 16th by much more rapid economic growth and the English Reformation, after which fewer clergy worked in administrative roles, and which liberated in the Dissolution of the Monasteries vast quantities of assets for the agile nobility and gentry to acquire, all worked to greatly increase upwards mobility at the top of society.
+In the Late Middle Ages, the continuously expanding economy had always afforded some space for the betterment of ambitious commoners, but they were traditionally more able to accomplish this within the ecclesiastical rather than the secular hierarchy.
+Heavy losses taken by the ruling classes in the 15th century's Wars of the Roses were followed in the 16th century by accelerating economic growth and the English Reformation, which made available many administrative roles formerly filled by clergy and much wealth formerly held by monasteries.
+Many opportunities for upward mobility thus became available at the top of society, for those with the ambition and skill to take advantage.

 Administrators

-These new men were most usually lawyers, clerics and financial administrators who had come to the notice of the King and had been granted ministerial positions because of their own skills rather than because of a noble background.
+These New Men were most usually lawyers, clerics and financial administrators who had come to the notice of the king and had been granted ministerial positions because of their own skills rather than because of a noble background.
 Common examples of new men are John Morton, Richard Foxe and Reginald Bray.
-Cardinal Thomas Wolsey could be considered a new man, although by the time of his rise to power new men were not so new and were in fact becoming the norm within government.
+Cardinal Thomas Wolsey could be considered a New Man, although by the time of his rise to power new men were not so new and were in fact becoming the norm within government.